-11.7.1 Premature Discontinuation of Trial Intervention
+11.8.1 Premature Discontinuation of Trial Intervention

 Participants may discontinue treatment for reasons including, but not limited to those listed below.
-Discontinuation for reasons other than death do not require participant withdrawal unless this is requested by the participant.
+Discontinuation of the trial treatment for reasons other than death do not require participant withdrawal unless this is requested by the participant.